boschresearch/multifield_patent_classification_bir2022/Readme.md

 }
 ```

-## Dataset
-Dataset can be found in the folder as uspto-70k-enriched.

 ## Purpose of the project
 This software is a research prototype, solely developed for and published as part of the publication